 Of course, diamonds are still an iconic wedding ring fixture.
 If you want a classic diamond engagement ring, it's important to make sure it’s been ethically mined and sold.
 The best way to do this is to work with jewelers and diamond retailers who only sell conflict-free diamonds.

 Another option for anyone looking for a more ethical wedding ring is a lab-created diamond.
-Just as their name suggests, lab-created diamonds are "grown" in a lab by scientists under conditions that simulate that natural diamond growing process that occurs under the earth's crust.
+Just as their name suggests, lab-created diamonds are "grown" in a lab by scientists under conditions that simulate the natural diamond-growing process that occurs under the earth's crust.

 Ethically-Sourced Precious Metals